 How fast can I get edited photos?

-With AI real estate photography in Tulsa, you can have finished images within minutes of uploading.
+AI real estate photography in Tulsa, you can have finished images within minutes of uploading.
 RealVision AI processes each photo in 12–15 seconds.
 A full 30-photo listing is ready in under 8 minutes.
 No more 48-hour turnaround times.
+This speed allows you to list properties the same day you shoot them, which is critical in a competitive market like Tulsa.

 Is AI staging better than traditional staging?